DavidStinson/emoji-toe/README.md

 - [x] Improve mobile experience
 - [ ] Play against CPU
 - [x] Get game working on GitHub Webpage
+- [ ] Flesh out AI to be more than just random number generator

 ---